 Step Out from Behind the Curtain: An Interview with Mark and Nancy Duarte

 Editor's note: This article originally appeared on The High Calling; it has been edited here for length and reprinted with permission.
-Nancy Duarte joins us as a speaker for Resilient: Women, Work, & Calling 2020 on Saturday, Oct.
+Nancy Duarte joined us as a speaker for Resilient: Women, Work, & Calling 2020 on Saturday, Oct.
 24.

 Nancy Duarte has driven the vision and growth of Duarte for 20 years, building an internationally respected design firm, which has created over a quarter of a million presentations.
 She has helped shape the perceptions of many of the world’s leading brands and thought leaders.
 Nancy is the author of the best-selling and award winning book Slide:ology The Art and Science of Creating Great Presentations, where her experience was distilled into best practices for business communicators.
 She continues to advance new forms of presentation through partnerships with innovative forums like TED and PopTech.
 Nancy serves as a TED Fellows committee member, is a 2009 Woman of Influence and 2008 Communicator of the Year.
 Nancy’s next book Resonate: Present Visual Stories that Transform Audiences will be published by Wiley and in bookstores October 2010.